 • Any hint of barring, markings or spots on the underside of the tail feathers or wings when they are spread indicates a female (you may need to hold your cockatiel up to a bright light in order to see any markings.

-You can ask your vet for a DNA test, or you can do it from home by contacting any of the companies listed below.
-Many of them provide free sample collection kits that you can mail and then get the results for a fee.
+You can ask your vet for a DNA test, or you can do it from home by contacting the company listed below.

 As always the information offered here is to provide guidance and is not intended to be a substitute for the good advice provided by your own avian vet.
 When in doubt always consult your own veterinarian.